lumilio/Jungle-didakoo.com-README.md/README.md

 ## Free to play time
 Every day at 20:00 pm New York time zone the game siwtch in free to play mode, you can play without Jungle pass or as guest mode.

-Here the Every day Free to play Hour in world countries
+Here the every day free to play hour in world times offset

 <sub>